- Many users have been reporting an error stating Your computer is configured correctly but the device isn’t responding.

-How to fix Computer configured properly, device or resource not responding
+How do I fix the device or resource not responding error?

 - Reset the Router